decentralized-identity/org/Org documents/DIF Org FAQ.md

 **<details><summary>Grants</summary>**

 Documentation on the nature of DIF Grants can be found on GitHub [here](https://github.com/decentralized-identity/decentralized-identity.github.io/blob/master/assets/DIF%20Grants%20Operating%20Addendum_20210402.pdf), which includes the form for applying.
-Consideraions for what makes a compelling application is discussed in the [DIF Blog article announcing the Grant scheme](https://blog.identity.foundation/introducing-dif-grants/).
+Considerations for what makes a compelling application is discussed in the [DIF Blog article announcing the Grant scheme](https://blog.identity.foundation/introducing-dif-grants/).

 For an example of the kind of work that can be funded by a grant from DIF, read about our first awardee, a JWS Test Suite, on the [DIF Blog here](https://blog.identity.foundation/dif-grant-1-jws-test-suite/).</details>